Connectivity of spaces of directed paths in geometric models for concurrent computation: Global connectivity of spaces of directed paths

 \begin{corollary} Given the state space $X$ of a concurrent program and a vertex $v_0\in X$ with \emph{minimal} spare capacity, ie $\kappa(X)=\kappa(X;v_0)$.
 Then the path space $\vec{P}(X)_{v_0}^t$ is ($\kappa(X)-2$)-connected but not ($\kappa(X)-1$)-connected. \end{corollary}

-\begin{corollary} Given the state space $X$ of a concurrent program and a vertex $v_0\in X_0^P$ with spare capacity $\kappa(X;v_0)=1$.
-Then the path space $\vec{P}(X)_{v_0}^t$ is not path-connected, ie potentially giving rise to \emph{different} results depending on access to shared resources. \end{corollary}
+\begin{corollary} Given the state space $X$ of a concurrent program and a vertex $v_0\in X_0^P$ with spare capacity $\kappa (X)=\kappa(X;v_0)=1$.
+Then the path space $\vec{P}(X)_{v_0}^t$ is not path-connected, potentially giving rise to \emph{different} results of a concurrent computation depending on the order of access to shared resources. \end{corollary}

 See Figure \ref{fig:disconn} for an illustration.
 We have more to say on vertices $v\in X_0^P$ ``below $v_0$'' with non path-connected path spaces $\vec{P}(X)_v^t$ in Section \ref{sss:doomdis}.